 The Leicestershire Pathology Service is Consultant led.
-The Pathology Clinical Director is currently Dr Prasanth Patel, who takes overall responsibility for the management of the service with delegation of some budgetary and management responsibilities.
-There is a Clinical Pathology lead, Dr Linda Barton, and Heads of Service for each pathology discipline.
-A Pathology General Manager provides day-to-day support for the Clinical Pathology lead and oversees the day-to-day implementation of budgetary decisions.
-Operational Heads of Service support the Clinical Heads of Service.
+The CSI Clinical Director is currently Dr Prasanth Patel, who takes overall responsibility for the management of the service with delegation of some budgetary and management responsibilities.
+There is a Clinical Pathology lead, Dr Hafiz Qureshi, and Heads of Service for each pathology discipline.
+A Pathology Operational Lead provides day-to-day support for the Clinical Pathology lead and oversees the day-to-day implementation of budgetary decisions.
+General Managers support the Clinical Heads of Service.
 The Chief Executive appoints Clinical Directors and Heads of Service, by agreement with Consultant Staff, for a three-year term, renewable for a further three years.
 The Head of Service for Cellular Pathology (Histopathology and Cytopathology) is Dr Cathy Richards.
 Within histopathology there is a Clinical Management Team to support the Head of Service in operational management and strategic planning.
 This team includes lead clinicians (representing the main laboratory, the specials and electron microscopy laboratory, cytopathology, and the mortuary) and senior laboratory staff.